SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

-coronavirus. <sup id="fn1a">[[1]](#fn1)</sup>  We'll go through it in some detail below, paying attention to their methods, but the conclusion is stark: around 20,000 to 25,000 years ago in East Asia, there was a coronavirus epidemic that lasted long enough to leave a genetic imprint on the human population: a bit over 700 generations, or _around 20,000 years._  It stopped when all those with susceptible genes were _dead._
+coronavirus. <sup id="fn1a">[[1]](#fn1)</sup>  We'll go through it in some detail below, paying attention to their methods, but the conclusion is stark: around 20,000 to 25,000 years ago in East Asia, there was a coronavirus epidemic that lasted long enough to leave a genetic imprint on the human population.
+It lasted _around 20,000 years._  It only stopped when all those with susceptible genes were _dead._

 Maybe we should try to avoid that?